-Once you see these ghost that no one else believes in you have to spend years trying to convince them that it exist.
+Once you see these ghosts that no one else believes in you have to spend years trying to convince them that they exist.
 And that can be brutal.

 Trust me, I’ve been there and it can be a long road.

 What do you think?
 Do you see fraud ghost?
 I’d love to hear which ones.
 Thanks for reading.